All of you must have heard the term “Keyword” over a zillion times. That’s because keywords are the epicenter of PPC advertising in Google Ads.

-1. How are these search terms contributing towards the overall results and ROI?
+1. How are these search terms contributing to the overall results and ROI?

-2. Are these keywords fully relevant for your products or services?
+2. Are these keywords fully relevant to your products or services?

 If you see that any of the terms in the report is not contributing towards your campaign objective, add that particular term as a negative keyword with the right keyword matching option.